-For the innocent, the temptation is to agree to meet with the Bedford detective and hear what he has to say and explain how you are innocent, and the investigation should be dropped!
+For the innocent, the temptation is to agree to meet with the Bedford detective and hear what he has to say and explain how you are innocent, and the investigation should be dropped.
 However, in practice, it does not work this way.
 Why?
 If you receive a call from a Bedford police officer stating you are the subject of an investigation, you should expect to be aggressively interrogated if you meet with the detective alone.

 In fact, most detectives are trained to manage interrogations in a manner that requires you to answer many yes or no questions.
-In fact, many questions by detectives are framed in a manner that makes it appear you are guilty regardless of how you answer him.
+In fact, many questions by detectives are framed in a manner that makes it appear you are guilty regardless of how you answer them.
 For example, “Did you know the items were stolen before or after you showed up at the house?”
-As you can tell, this question presupposes your guilt!
+As you can tell, this question presupposes your guilt.
 So, what should you do?

 How Can A Bedford Criminal Defense Attorney Protect You?

 However, if you hire a Bedford criminal lawyer to step in to assist you, you have now exercised your 6th Amendment right to counsel and your 5th Amendment right to remain silent.
-The advantage of retaining an experienced criminal defense lawyer to assist you is that your lawyer can now speak to the detective, provide evidence that may clear your name and you do not have to worry about your lawyer’s words being twisted or manipulated against you.
+The advantage of retaining an experienced criminal defense lawyer to assist you is that your lawyer can now speak to the detective and provide evidence that may clear your name, and you do not have to worry about your lawyer’s words being twisted or manipulated against you.
 Why?
 Because every word your criminal attorney says to the detective is labeled as hearsay under Texas criminal law and cannot be used against you in a court of law.
 This is critical!
 This protects you from being manipulated by an overzealous Bedford detective during an interrogation.